robseb/socfpgaPlatformGenerator/README.md

 6. **Generate the output bootable image file**

-    The following methode can bring the partition table to a bootable image file (*img*).
+    The following method can bring the partition table to a bootable image file (*img*).
 It is also enabled to zip the output file

     ````python
     #
     #
-    # @brief Generate a bootable Image file for the selected
+    # @brief Generate a bootable Image file for the selected configuration
-    #        feature was selected inside the u-boot script
     # @param ImageFileName         Name of the output ".img" image file
     # @param OutputZipFileName     Name of the output ".zip" compressed image file
     # @param compress_output       Compress the output image file to ".zip"
-    # @param print_Table           Print the partatition table
+    # @param print_Table           Print the partition table
     # @return                      success
     #
     def GenerateImageFile(self,ImageFileName='',OutputZipFileName='', compress_output=False, \